MIS Development Process with System Development Life Cycle

 Waterfall Model in MIS

 The Waterfall Model uses a sequential design model.
 The next stage starts only after the completion of the previous stage.
 The first stage is usually drawn on the top and the subsequent stages below and to the left bottom.
-This forms a waterfall like structure, and it’s where the name came from.
+This forms a waterfall-like structure, and that is where the name came from.

 Waterfall Model in MIS

-The main objective of the waterfall model is
+The main objectives of the waterfall model are:

-The biggest challenge of the waterfall model is adoption to change.
+The biggest challenge of the waterfall model is adaptation to change.
 It is not easy to incorporate new user requirements.

 Agile Development Approach to MIS